3D Printing @ HML – What will YOU print?

 After becoming “certified” in using our machines, you may print an object yourself during one of our 3D printing open hours or by appointment.
 You should be there for the start and finish of your print job.
 It may be necessary to be there most of the time.

-Twice a month there will be a trained staff member and/or volunteer available at open hours for 3D printing.
+Once a month there will be a trained staff member and/or volunteer available at open hours for 3D printing.

 Reserve a 3D printer, scanner or laptop